Block weak passwords

 Password attacks work because users are predictable.
 When asked to create a complex password, users follow familiar patterns.
 This means starting with a common word, followed by a number and/or special character.
-Specops Password Policy blocks common character types at the beginning/end of passwords, as well as consecutively repeated characters.
-To help users create stronger passwords they can remember, Specops encourages passphrases.
 The length of the password is an effective defense.
 Passphrases, a combination of words that are meaningless together, are easier to remember and harder to crack.

-- Custom and online password dictionary lists and password hash dictionaries
+- Custom and previously leaked password dictionary lists and password hash dictionaries (LinkedIn, Adobe & Gawker)

 - Password expiration email notifications

-- Forbids user names, display names, specific words, consecutive characters and incremental passwords
+- Block user names, display names, specific words, consecutive characters and incremental passwords

 - Passphrase support

-- Scan for actionable Active Directory policy insights – expired passwords, stale accounts, weak/non-compliant policies
+- Active Directory scan for expired passwords, stale accounts, weak/non-compliant policies